Canada–Australia Consular Services Sharing Agreement: Canadian Foreign Policy

 Canada has developed official relations with countries, which located in North America, South America, Europe, Asia, Africa, and Oceania.
 Among all other countries, the United States of America has the closest relations with Canada, two countries cooperate with each other in a wide aspect, ranging from the supply of essentials and military.
 What helps the flow of population between two countries is the longest border of USA and Canada which is the longest in the world, with citizens of each country can enter each other's country for short period without visa.

 Australia is also a country with a close relationship with Canada.
 Canada developed formal relations with Australia on 12 September 1939, and the two countries have cooperated in different ways, especially in trading and mobility of populations.

 Australian Foreign policy

 Australia has developed formal relations with many countries across North America, South America, Europe, Africa, Asia and Oceania.
 Due to its unique geographical location, Australia has developed a relatively close relationships with Asian countries, interactions between Australia and other Asian countries are also more frequent than with any European and countries in North and South America.

 New Zealand is one of the closest countries to Australia geographically, which promotes the extremely close connections between two countries.
-To take advantage of the relationship between two countries, Australia cooperates with New Zealand in multiple ways, with the Trans-Tasman migration and connections being the most significant.
+To take advantage of the relationship between two countries, Australia cooperates with New Zealand in multiple ways, with Trans-Tasman migration and connections being the most significant.
 This agreement was signed in 1973 and allowed the free flow of citizens between two countries, increasing the population of New Zealanders in major cities of Australia including Sydney, Melbourne, and Brisbane.